top of page

 c.
 Moses.

-He prayed for the sun to stand still and the moon to stop so that he would have enough daylight to finish the battle against the Amorites.
+After Joshua prayed, the sun stood still, and the moon stopped so that he would have enough daylight to finish the battle against the Amorites.

 Joshua 10:12-14.